sarahfulkerson/python-games/README.md

-# rock-paper-scissors
+# python-games
-A rock-paper-scissors game written in Python
+A collection of game written in Python